vmohan96/K-Means-CPP/README.md

 | 8        |  4      |  15.86  |  2.67   |
 | 8        |  8      |  18.51  |  2.29   |

-There was noticable speedup for increasing threads on all $k$, however speedup did not scale well for higher thread counts. $k=8$ fared the best, achieving a 2.67 speedup for 4 threads, but still fell off perfect scaling quickly.
-This was ultimately a relatively simple implementation of parallelism applied to one part of the algorithm, and it is likely higher threads for fewer clusters led to more contention for the lock when updating assignments.
+There was noticable speedup for increasing threads on all $k$, however speedup did not scale well for higher thread counts. $k=8$ fared the best, achieving a 2.67 speedup for 4 threads, but still fell off of perfect scaling quickly.
+This is likely because this was a relatively simple implementation of parallelism applied to one part of the algorithm, and it is likely higher threads for fewer clusters led to more contention for the lock when updating assignments.
 Matching number of threads to $k$ seems to produce the best results.